-8. Lindane: This material is a chlorinated hydrocarbon as is DDT.
+&.
+Lindane: This material is a chlorinated hydrocarbon as is DDT, and is especially related to BHC.
 Lindane is not widely used as an insecticide on fruits and vegetables because it may cause an off-flavor (chemical taste) in these products.
-However, we do not have this taste problem when using it on Christmas trees.
+However, we do not have this taste problem when using it on Chrismas trees.